Home Security Guide: How to Feel Safe in Your New Home

 - The features you need: Do you want 24/7 video monitoring?
 If so, do you want professional monitoring or does a live stream on your phone suffice?
 Are you hoping for smart home integration that allows you to control your system with your voice?

-- Your budget: According to Safety.com, the average monthly cost for a home security monitoring system in 2019 ranges from $15/month to $35/month.
-Consider the equipment and features you put on your must-have list — each one will impact the cost of your security package.
+- Your budget: The average monthly cost for a home security monitoring system ranges from $25/month to $50/month.
+Consider the equipment and features you put on your must-have list.
+Each one will impact the cost of your security package.

 - The size of your home: The bigger the home, the more robust the security system will have to be.
 As a good rule of thumb, all entrances and exits should be monitored by a sensor or camera — even basements and garages.
 Consider the rooms you really want to protect, like a nursery or office.